TheModernEra/MPSI-2/README.md

-# MPSI 2: The Sequel No One Asked For
+# MPSI 2: The Sequel Nobody Asked For
 a native macOS app for installing the Oculus Quest game "Pavlov: Shack"

 # How do I use it?